ksharonin/feds-benchmarking/paper.md

 - Data Output
     - In addition to the interactive iPython notebook environment, the user provides and output path and file format.
 The program then saves the calculation dictionary result into the specified file format.
+See Table 1 for an example CSV output.
     - Supported file formats
         - CSV
     - Example in demo input section (see any file in the ``/demo`` directory):